BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md

 Following are three examples of using PSBTs for: multi-sigs, pooling money, and joining coins.

-> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.17.0.
-Earlier versions of Bitcoin Core will not be able to work with the PSBT while it is in progress (though they will still be able to recognize the final transaction).

 ## Use a PSBT to Spend MultiSig Funds

 Assume you've created a multisig address, just like you did in [§6.3](06_3_Sending_an_Automated_Multisig.md).